NEW: Bomb "tore large chunks of flesh out" of boy's body, prosecutor says

 Jury cuts across class, but not race

-The group includes 18 people from across the socioeconomic spectrum, but the group is almost exclusively white.
+The jury chosen to decide the death penalty case against accused Boston Marathon bomber Dzhokar Tsarnaev includes 18 people from across the socioeconomic spectrum, but the group is almost exclusively white.

-"The prosecution got exactly what they wanted," said CNN legal analyst Mark Geragos, a criminal defense attorney in Los Angeles.
+“The prosecution got exactly what they wanted,” said CNN legal analyst Mark Geragos, who is a criminal defense attorney in Los Angeles.

 Middle-aged white jurors tend to be more likely to support death penalty verdicts, he said.